MiSchroe/klf-200-api/README.md

 # velux-api
-This module provides an wrapper to the REST API of a Velux KLF-200 interface.
+This module provides a wrapper to the REST API of a Velux KLF-200 interface.